The Healing Power of Music

 How Music Heals the Troubled Soul

-An Orchestra in Performance is a Special Experience
+An Orchestra Performance is a Special Experience

-world-renowned concert pianist particularly known for his interpretations of Chopin and Rachmaninoff.
+World-renowned concert pianist particularly known for his interpretations of Chopin and Rachmaninoff.

 “What extraordinary gift has music given us besides its beauty.
 It has a scientifically proven ability to help heal both physical and psychological problems.
-Listening to your favorite music does help, but playing an instrument has a greater success.
+Listening to your favorite music does help, but playing an instrument has greater success.
 Playing well or badly doesn’t matter; you can come away with a feeling of well-being.
 Music’s healing powers, which Pythagoras called “musical medicine,” have been the leitmotif of my career.

-After a few days I came up with a theme and played it for her.
+After a few days, I came up with a theme and played it for her.
 She suddenly began crying.
 “Why are you crying?”
 I asked.
 “Because your music totally captures my father’s spirit.”
 It also recaptured me!
 That wonderful feeling of hope was coming back, and my depression slowly began to lift.
 Music had started working its magic…” Byron Janis

-To an outsider it might seem that playing the same works repeatedly over many years could become a rote exercise.
+Byron Janis continues "To an outsider, it might seem that playing the same works repeatedly over many years could become a rote exercise.
 To me, any musician who feels this way has lost what I call his or her “inner child,” the force that enables the artist’s music to sound spontaneous.

 In the rare instances when my inner child has begun “misbehaving,” when a piece has started feeling stale to me, I have immediately stopped performing the score until I could look at it with fresh eyes again.
-It is music’s unstoppable ability to uplift and inspire that makes a career in music so greatly rewarding.
+It is music’s unstoppable ability to uplift and inspire that makes a music career so greatly rewarding.

 When I was 14, I followed my piano teacher, Adele Marcus, to Dallas, where I encountered segregation for the first time.
 It was the 1940s, and the feeling of injustice affected me deeply.
 Some 22 years later, I was in New Orleans getting ready to travel to my next concert in Mobile, Ala., when I turned on the television and saw the terrible confrontation in Selma between the peaceful marchers and the police with their vicious dogs.
 It so horrified me that I canceled the Alabama concert and returned to New York.